 for the homemade ricotta

 - Add all ricotta ingredients except for the spinach to a high-speed blender and blend until smooth and creamy, scraping down sides as needed (~2 minutes).
 It should be well pureed and not chunky.
 If the mixture needs some help blending, add water a little at a time until you’ve reached a thick, creamy, and smooth texture.
+Add in the spinach and pulse to break it up, but not completely blend it up – it should be flecked with green.

 - Taste and adjust as needed, adding more salt for overall flavor, nutritional yeast for cheesiness, and lemon juice for acidity.
 Transfer to a bowl and set aside.